Buy Tickets Join our mail list Donate

 The Virginia Chamber Orchestra (VCO) was founded in 1971 as a professional touring orchestra, traveling by bus to present performances in areas of Virginia where live orchestral concerts were not offered.
 In the early 1980’s, the VCO was encouraged to establish its base in Northern Virginia, delighting critics and new audiences.
 Celebrating the fortieth anniversary season in 2010-2011 the orchestra expanded the reach of its live concerts into Washington, DC.
 In addition, the VCO has occupied a unique niche among all arts organizations by serving a national audience of millions with educational television broadcasts since 1998 and most recently with free streaming videos on its Web site for students of all ages.
 The award-winning special audience outreach has benefited the community since the 1980’s.

 Serving residents across the national capital area’s entire socioeconomic spectrum is a major priority for the VCO.
-Concerts are made accessible to low and middle-income families through remarkably affordable ticket prices and free admission to all area school and college students.
+Its concerts are made accessible to low and middle-income families through remarkably affordable ticket prices and free admission to all area school and college students.
 The Virginia Chamber Orchestra’s popular and intimate “Musicale” chamber music performances are held in the elegant homes of distinguished VCO supporters.
 For years, the prestigious VCO Annual Gala and dinner/dance has attracted leaders from government, business, and the arts.

 Nurit Bar-Josef with VCO François Loup